 Until recently, the center was run by a University Park entomologist.
 But this summer, Dr. Mike Campbell, professor of biology at Penn State Behrend, was appointed director of the LERGREC.
 He’s splitting his time between the center and his teaching and research work at Behrend.

-It’s a great fit for Campbell, a botanist whose research interests lie in plants, such as grapes, that experience dormancy.
+It’s a great fit for Campbell, a botanist whose research interests lie in plants such as grapes that experience dormancy.
 He said he is excited about the possibilities the center provides for collaborative projects with area farmers and applied research opportunities for Behrend students and faculty members.

-Committed to serving the region
+University committed to serving the region

 “As part of Penn State, our mission encompasses advancement of the region on a variety of fronts,” said Dr. Ivor Knight, associate dean for research and graduate studies.
 “We not only educate students, but we work to promote the welfare of our region’s people, businesses, and communities through research and outreach.”